Imprimitive association schemes and elimination theory: Examples

 where $b_{-1}=c_{d+1}=0$, we introduce a system of polynomials $\{v_i(x)\}_{i=0}^d$ in one variable (i.e., a sequence of distance polynomials) as follows:

 Then $A_i=v_i(A_1)$ holds for $0\le i\le d$.
 This is a system of $P$-polynomials in one variable associated with $\Gamma$.
 In particular, we have

 where $k:=b_0=k_1$.

 It is known that the distance scheme $\mathfrak{X}$ is imprimitive if and only if $\Gamma$ is either \emph{bipartite} or \emph{antipodal} (cf.~\cite{BCN1989}).
-In what follows, we rephrase those properties in terms of monomial orders and describe an explicit system of polynomials in two variables induced by $\{v_i\}$ and associated with a structure of bivariate $P$-polynomial association scheme.
+In what follows, we rephrase those properties in terms of monomial orders and describe an explicit system of polynomials in two variables induced by $\{v_i\}$ and associated with a bivariate $P$-polynomial structure.
 Our point is that the closed subset appearing in each case recovers, through Theorems~\ref{thm:QuotientScheme} and~\ref{thm:block_scheme_Ppoly}, the familiar halved/folded constructions together with the corresponding univariate distance polynomials.

 \begin{enumerate}[label=$(\roman*)$] \item \textbf{The bipartite case.} Assume that $\Gamma$ is bipartite.
 Then

 is a closed subset, and $\mathcal{R}^{-1}(\mathcal{C}_{\mathrm{even}})$ is the equivalence relation ``belonging to the same side of the bipartition''.
 Put $m:=\Bigl\lfloor \frac{d}{2}\Bigr\rfloor$ and $m':=\Bigl\lfloor \frac{d-1}{2}\Bigr\rfloor$.
 Now set